sitewhere/sitewhere-documentation/src/site/sphinx/platform/architecture.rst

 key points in the event processing pipeline, reading data from well-known inbound topics, processing data, then sending data to well-known outbound topics.
-External entites that are interested in data at any point in the pipeline can act as consumers of the SiteWhere topics to use the data as it move through the system.
+External entites that are interested in data at any point in the pipeline can act as consumers of the SiteWhere topics to use the data as it moves through the system.

 In the SiteWhere 1.x architecture, the pipeline for outbound processing used a blocking approach which meant that any single outbound processor could block the outbound pipeline.
-In SiteWhere 2.0, each outbound consumer is a true Kafka consumer with its own offset marker into the event stream.
+In SiteWhere 2.0, each outbound connector is a true Kafka consumer with its own offset marker into the event stream.
 This mechanism allows for outbound processors to process data at their own pace without slowing down other processors.